actor-framework/evolution/proposals/0003-network-layer-rework.md

 ### Multiplexer

-Not too many changes here.
-The most important part is getting this to run with multiple threads.
-Since we have bottlenecks elsewhere, I'd put bigger changes off until the rest works.
+The major new feature is multithreading.
+Since we have bottlenecks elsewhere, I'd put as much of the multi-threading itself off until the basic concept works.
+This cannot be ignored completely as it has implications for the overall design.
+Foremost, threadsafety has to be kept in mind when designing the interactions between proxies, event handlers, and the multiplexing thread.
 The `default_multiplexer` hosts a lot of socket-specific functionality at the moment.
 Part of this will be useful in for this desgin and should be clean up accordingly.

 Some links I found about multithreading: